 What device do you have with you all the time?
 Your phone.
 But you probably also have a tablet and laptop that you use for both work & leisure.
-Most people have three mobile devices and Wi-Fi is a critical component of how we connect to the Internet, whether that’s at the office, in your car, at the airport or at your kitchen table.
+Most people have three mobile devices and Wi-Fi is a critical component for connection to the Internet – at the office, in your car, at the airport or at your kitchen table.

 IEEE 802.11 Wi-Fi

 Mobility is changing how we work and where we work.
 The base of that transformation has been the IEEE 802.11 wireless (or Wi-Fi) standards; from the original standard, which left many of us looking at a spinning-wheel and waiting for a connection – to the latest standards that will give us all high-speed simultaneous wireless access.
 It’s these evolving 802.11 standards that allow us to be confident that we know what to expect from a piece of Wireless technology, and what equipment we are going to need to get the best from it … End-users now demand that they can be connected anytime, anywhere, and on any device – easily and without waiting.
 The question is, can your wireless network provide that?

 Before we go any further – this may sound heretical, but the most important recommendation that I can give is not to use Wi-Fi at all for your ‘fixed’ devices.
 Any non-portable equipment or appliances needing Internet access should be connected back to your router or network switch using Cat.5 or Cat.6 Ethernet cable.
 The lack of wires and ease of implementing Wi-Fi may have benefits, but the price you’ll pay is performance!
 Wired connections will always give you the best reliability and performance.